llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

 .. note::

-  DXC supports unsized arrays passed directly as decayed pointers, which is an unfortunate behavior divergence.
+  DXC may pass unsized arrays directly as decayed pointers, which is an unfortunate behavior divergence.

 Out Parameter Temporaries